zalo/MathUtilities/README.md

 ###Per-Pixel Texture Reprojection
 Demonstrates how to set up a shader to project a texture onto scene geometry using a (disabled) camera as the projector frustum.
 Useful for illusions.

+###Minkowski Difference Visualizer
+Uses a compute shader to draw arbitrary 2D Minkowski "Differences" in real time.
+The Minkowski Sum (and its modification, the "Minkowski Difference") is a core operation in collision detection.
+This concept allows for a fully generalized way of determining whether any two objects are intersecting, and what the minimum translation is that separates them.
+The key is determining whether the origin (of the coordinate system used in the operation) is inside of the resulting Minkowski Difference shape.
+GJK is a collision detection technique that implements this check quickly for convex objects, with only a few samples of the implicit Minkowski Difference.

 ###Thick Tesellated Plane Generator
 Useful for generating solid meshes that are essentially deformed planes (shapes that are common in optics).